 The Head Teacher keeps a list of risks and keeps the governors updated should any issues arise.
 These are then dealt with on a case to case basis.

-The principal risks for the Academy as they stand on 31 August 2018 are;
+The principal risk for the Academy as they stand on 31 August 2020 are: